vuejs/vue-cli/docs/build.md

 - Transform `async/await` and `generator`
 - Transform Vue JSX

-You can populate a `.babelrc` in project root directory to override it.
+You can set `babel` option in config file or populate a `.babelrc` in project root directory to override it.

 ### Copy static files